tomatoXu/os-ext-testing/README.md

 Jenkins plugin, Nodepool, HTTP Proxy settings, and a set of scripts that make running a variety of OpenStack integration tests easy.

 Currently only Puppet modules are complete and tested.

-Ansible scripts will follow afterwards.
+Ubuntu 12.04 was used and tested and is recommended.
+Upstream puppet scripts used do not support Ubuntu 14.04: You'll get an error installing Apache.

 ## Pre-requisites